fehlhabers/teashaped.dev/content/blog/becoming-an-ai-enabled-team/post.md

 so the trust is not too high that it will succeed.

 What I think is crucial is for the entire team to understand that this is a new paradigm.
 You will get **very** productive, but only if you're able to get proficient in working with it.
+You will need to learn to create the guard rails needed and to make your agent continously add improvements to itself, how it should get feedback on changes and what success looks like.

 *You won't get proficient without practicing.
 So pick something real to work on to hone your skills together!*